98-kate/CrimeWave/README.md

 07/25/2026: Uploaded main & header files.
 Using dr_wav instead of the audio parser provided by the professor.

+07/25/2026: Finally completed documentation for extract.c -- uploaded that

 ## Acknowledgements

 This project uses the following third-party libraries: